 Plea bargains in criminal cases are the most common means of successfully resolving a criminal case for a client in court.
+Statistics shows that nearly 95% of cases are resolved by way of a plea bargain.

 WHAT IS A PLEA BARGAIN